New students

 Arrival and registration

-There are a few tasks you need to complete to be able to start your studies.
-Make sure to follow the instructions you have received and don’t hesitate to contact your programme or course coordinator if you have any questions.
+There are several tasks you need to complete before you can start your studies.
+Make sure you follow the instructions you have received.
+Don't hesitate to contact your programme or course coordinator if you have any questions.

-Send a quick message home using your smartphone or laptop.
+Send a quick message home.
 You can access the free Wi-Fi on campus with your student account login.

 Bring your photo identification (passport or EU identity card) for travel, arrival and registration.

-Contact your programme or course coordinator to find out how to complete your enrolment at Lund University, if you haven't already received information from them concerning this.
+Contact your programme or course coordinator to find out how to complete your enrolment at Lund University.
+This is only if you haven't already received information from them.

-If you were given conditional admission and need to show that you completed your Bachelor's degree, please submit your final transcripts and diploma to your University Admissions in Sweden account (in accordance with any country-specific requirements).
+If your admission was conditional and you need to show that you have completed your Bachelor's degree, please submit your final transcripts and diploma to your account at universityadmissions.se (in accordance with any country-specific requirements).
 You should also show them to your programme coordinator.
-They will inform the admissions office accordingly.
+They will inform the Admissions Office accordingly.

-Your department's introduction activities may cover topics such as:
+Your department's activities may cover topics such as:

-- services available to students in the department
+- services and resources available to students at the department

 - key academic and administrative staff